unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * `NavigationBarHelper` has been removed.

 ### Bug fixes
+* DatePicker FlyoutPlacement now set to Full by default
 * The `HAS_UNO` define is now not defined in `uap10.0.x` target frameworks.
 * The `XamlReader` fails when a property has no getter
 * `Click` and `Tapped` events were not working property for `ButtonBase` on Android and iOS.